The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 Read-only discovery

-Use discovery tools only when the user explicitly asks to inspect saved resources or prior runs.
+Use discovery tools only when the user explicitly asks to inspect saved resources, prior runs, or reuse an existing resource.

 getWorkflowGuide